 “… for it happens in all human affairs that we never seek to escape one mischief without falling into another.
-Prudence therefore consists in knowing how to distinguish degrees of disadvantage, and in accepting a less evil as a good.” — Niccolo Machiavelli, satirist, historian, and founding father of modern political science.
+Prudence, therefore, consists in knowing how to distinguish degrees of disadvantage, and in accepting a less evil as a good.” — Niccolo Machiavelli, satirist, historian, and founding father of modern political science.

-“It’s good to have money and the things that money can buy, but it’s good, too, to check up once in awhile and make sure that you haven’t lost the things that money can’t buy.” — George Horace Lorimer, prominent American journalist.
+“It’s good to have money and the things that money can buy, but it’s good, too, to check up once in a while and make sure that you haven’t lost the things that money can’t buy.” — George Horace Lorimer, prominent American journalist.

-“Life is struggle.”
+“Life is a struggle.”
 I believe that within that quote lies the most important lesson in entrepreneurship: Embrace the struggle.” ― Ben Horowitz, co-founder of Andreessen Horowitz